The ‘New’ Novel

 Big Blog Blag!

 Please visit my blog, ‘The Exotic Adventures of a Literary Sexagenarian’.
-It has received over 70,000 hits and is all about my life in Isaan with Cat, including zany commentary on rural life, lady boys, thai chicks, the rough and tumble of politics and all things Thai.
+It has received over 70,000 hits and is all about my life in Isaan with Cat, including zany commentary on rural life, lady boys, thai chicks, adventures with escorts here or the rough and tumble of politics and all things Thai.

 If you have read MY THAI GIRL AND I and want to read more news of Andrew and Cat, you’ll find it on the blog.